-The question was, “Is one of the possible outcomes of your evaluation to not invest in a CRM system and leave things the way they are?”
+The question was, “Is one of the possible outcomes of your evaluation a recommendation that we not invest in a new CRM system and leave things the way they are?”

 Are there circumstances under which an organization will be better off by continuing to rely on legacy systems, spreadsheets, and Post-it notes?

 Under certain circumstances, a business will not derive sufficient benefit from implementing a new CRM system to warrant the cost.
 Some CRM implementations are doomed to failure no matter which product is selected.

 No Clear Direction Or Strategy

-Many businesses purchase a CRM system because they believe that simply by doing so it will improve their business.
-This is very much not how successful CRM implementations begin.
+Many businesses purchase a CRM system because they believe that simply doing so will improve their business.
+This is not a mindset that leads to a successful CRM implementation.

 No Executive Buy-In Or Sponsorship

 A commitment to change needs to start at the top.
 C-level team members need to be involved at every stage of the process.
 When this happens, a cultural shift around new processes and workflows can develop organically rather than being dictated half-heartedly.

 When management doesn’t commit, the result can be disastrous.
 Employees who want to use the system are frequently unsupported and left frustrated.
 Those who are resistant to change tend to pay lip service to the new tools, while secretly (or openly) circumventing them and using the same legacy systems they’ve always used.

 Limited Resources And/Or Budget

 It’s important to know ahead of time that subscribing to CRM software is not the same as subscribing to applications like G Suite, Slack, or Box.
 With CRM, there is some assembly is required.